Services

 Why cold lists fail for commercial security

 Commercial security is a risk and trust purchase.
-Facility managers, risk directors, and operations heads do not award guarding, mobile patrol, or alarm response contracts based on a polished cold pitch — they award them based on proven uptime, incident response, and references they can verify in their own precinct.
+Facility managers, risk directors, and operations heads do not award guarding or mobile patrol contracts based on a polished cold pitch.
+They award them based on proven uptime, incident response, and references they can verify in their own precinct.

-Bought lead lists strip out exactly that proof.
-Every security firm in the metro is emailing the same risk-manager list with the same generic introduction.
-Reply rates sit under 1 percent and lists go stale within 90 days because risk and FM roles churn faster than most ICPs.
+I have spoken to security operators in Sydney, Auckland, and Dallas who buy the same risk-manager lists and send near-identical introductions.
+Reply rates sit under 1 percent and the lists go stale within 90 days because risk and FM roles churn faster than most ICPs.

-The harder problem: even when a cold email lands, the prospect has no way to verify your operational reliability without picking up the phone — and they rarely do.
+The harder problem: even when a cold email lands, the prospect has no way to verify your operational reliability without picking up the phone.
+And they rarely do.
+They delete the email and renew with the incumbent.

 The neighbour strategy for security operators

 Every active guarding post, mobile patrol route, or monitored alarm site becomes the anchor for a precinct-wide prospecting cluster.
-The opening line cold outreach can't match: we already guard the building next door.
-That single sentence transfers operational proof, anchors the conversation in the local incident environment, and gives the prospect a reference they can walk across the carpark and check.
+Here is the opening line that cold outreach cannot match: 'We already guard the building next door.'
+That single sentence transfers operational proof, anchors the conversation in the local incident environment, and gives the prospect a reference they can literally walk across the carpark and check.

-Security operators running this play systematically see 8 to 15 percent first-touch reply rates and 12 to 22 percent across a structured 7-day sequence.
-Margin improves too — adjacent sites consolidate into the same mobile patrol loops and the same guard rosters, lifting gross margin on the new contract by roughly 20 to 30 percent versus a geographically isolated win.
+Security operators I work with running this play systematically see 8 to 15 percent first-touch reply rates and 12 to 22 percent across a structured 7-day sequence.
+There is a margin story here too.
+Adjacent sites consolidate into the same mobile patrol loops and the same guard rosters, lifting gross margin on the new contract by roughly 20 to 30 percent versus a geographically isolated win.

 Target property managers and risk directors, not just tenants

 A single-tenant security contract is useful.
 A portfolio guarding or mobile patrol contract awarded through a property manager or a corporate head of risk is 10 to 50 times larger.
-A commercial agency PM team can control after-hours security across 30 to 80 buildings; one corporate risk director can roll guarding and monitoring across a national footprint.
+I have seen a commercial agency PM team control after-hours security across 70 buildings.
+One corporate risk director can roll guarding and monitoring across a national footprint.

 Map the buyer hierarchy for every site you currently service.
 Property manager teams at Knight Frank, JLL, CBRE, Colliers and Cushman, regional commercial agencies, strata managers like PICA and Strata Choice, plus in-house risk and operations leads at corporate occupiers.
-Run dedicated sequences for each ICP — the language for a PM portfolio pitch is different from the language for a single-site risk director.
+Run dedicated sequences for each buyer type.
+The language for a PM portfolio pitch is different from the language for a single-site risk director.

 Anchoring those sequences on a named adjacent building you already protect is what makes them open and reply rather than delete.